provenance-io/provenance/x/marker/spec/11_authorization.md

 ```

 With the `MarkerTransferAuthorization` a `granter` can a allow a `grantee` to do transfers on their behalf.
-A transfer limit must be set for the `grantee` and an optional list of allowed recipients.
+A transfer limit is required to be set for the `grantee` and an optional list of allowed recipients.